ctxswitch/shutter/README.md

     $ gem install shutter

-## Upgrading from <= 0.0.7 to 0.1.0
+## Upgrading from older versions

-Version 0.0.7 added forwarding capabilities to shutter so the base.ipt changed and needs to be upgraded.
-Version 0.1.0 was a complete rewrite which fixed multiple bugs as well as the problem with the maximum prefix length for iptables logging in base.ipt.
-Support for ubuntu and debian was added but not tested well and requires the iptables-persistant package.
-To upgrade the base template and add the new configuration files, use the following command:
+The base template will sometimes change with new versions to correct errors and add features.
+To upgrade the base template and add any new configuration files that the new version may require, use the following command:

     $ shutter --upgrade